danialhasan/danialhasan/readme.md

 # Hey there 👋
-### I'm Danial, a junior full stack web developer.
+### I'm Danial, a full stack Javascript web developer.

 I like to build cool side projects and learn about new technologies.